Tell Jemmeh: Assyrian period

-During the 7th century BCE, the Neo-Assyrian Empire expanded and under Tiglath-Pileser III, Sargon II and Sennacherib, Israel and Philistia were conquered.
+During the 7th century BCE, the Neo-Assyrian Empire expanded, and Israel and Philistia were conquered under Tiglath-Pileser III, Sargon II, and Sennacherib.
 Esarhaddon, the son of Sennacherib, is mentioned in some texts as having taken a city called Arsa near the River of Egypt, and its king Asuhili was taken back to the Assyrian capital Ninveh in the year 679 BCE.

-Esarhaddon probably built a military camp at Tell Jemmeh to defend the new frontier of his empire and to use as a base camp in his later campaigns against the Egyptians in 674, 671 and 669 BCE.
+Esarhaddon probably built a military camp at Tell Jemmeh to defend the new frontier of his empire and to use as a base camp in his later campaigns against the Egyptians in 674, 671, and 669 BCE.

-A large structure, with mudbrick self-supporting arch roof, was discovered and dated specifically to a period between 679 and 630 BCE.
+A large structure, with a mudbrick self-supporting arch roof, was discovered and dated specifically to a period between 679 and 630 BCE.
 It is believed to have been the seat of a military governor or general.
 As preserved, the structure measures 12.5 m long and 10 m wide.
 The original length of the structure is unknown because of previous archaeological work of Petrie and due to erosion.
 The structure has at least six rooms, three large and long and three short and small.
-Its plan corresponds with common Assyrian buildings (categorised as "Reception Suite Type F").
+Its plan corresponds with common Assyrian buildings (categorized as "Reception Suite Type F").

-The Assyrians built a new casemate wall atop of the destroyed eighth-century wall.
-The large Assyrian structure was still in use after Esarhaddon's death in 660 BCE, as it was during the reign of Ashurbanipal.
-It was likely abandoned rather than destroyed as the Assyrians withdraw from the region.
+The Assyrians built a new casemate wall on top of the destroyed eighth-century wall.
+The large Assyrian structure was still in use after Esarhaddon died in 660 BCE, as it was during the reign of Ashurbanipal.
+It was likely abandoned rather than destroyed as the Assyrians withdrew from the region.